Why Is the HK Public Hospital System on the Brink of Collapse?

 The phenomenon was more obvious during the annual influenza season when hospitals were so congested that the occupancy rate exceeded 100 percent, and that the average waiting time for patients at the accident and emergency departments (A&Es) was over eight hours.

 Since then, there has been a heated debate among society about how the government should curb the deteriorating situation.
 In spite of new measures adopted by the authorities (such as hiring more part-time nurses), it has proven to be of little help to alleviate the epidemic faced by the frontline staff.

 In today’s article by Pacific Prime Hong Kong, we will take a closer look at this multifaceted and deep-seated crisis that has been plaguing this city for over 30 years.

-Hong Kong currently has more than 14,000 registered doctors, of whom only about 6,300 are employed by the Hospital Authority.
-The long-standing issue of staff shortages, together with overcrowding experienced every peak flu season, have caused public medical professionals in the city to stage multiple protests in the last few months, in which they voiced their anger over lack of resources and low overtime pay, and accused the authorities of ‘morally blackmailing’ them.
+Hong Kong currently has more than 15,000 registered doctors, of whom only about 6,500 are employed by the Hospital Authority.
+The long-standing issue of staff shortages, together with overcrowding experienced every peak flu season, have caused public medical professionals in the city to stage multiple protests in the past, in which they voiced their anger over lack of resources and low overtime pay, and accused the authorities of ‘morally blackmailing’ them.

-As of January, as few as twelve foreign doctors were working at public hospitals.
-One main reason is that under the current system, a full registration in Hong Kong required doctors to go through a licensing exam and internship of more than one year.
+Few foreign doctors are working at public hospitals.
+One main reason is that under the current system, a full registration in Hong Kong requires doctors to go through a licensing exam and internship of more than one year.

 Many have suggested that the government should lower the threshold for overseas doctors to practice and limit them to only work at public hospitals for the first three to five years.
 Such a system was in place before the 1997 handover, when doctors from British Commonwealth countries could practice in Hong Kong.